wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 ### Step 5: Test the Configuration

-Before considering your setup complete, it's essential to test the configuration thoroughly.
+Before your setup is complete, it's essential to test the configuration thoroughly.
 Try accessing the S3 bucket with different IAM user accounts and confirm that only those with MFA or SSO-MFA authentication can access the contents.
 This testing phase ensures that your security measures are functioning as intended.

 #### Testing using SSO user

-To test the configuration using the CLI, you can first login to account having a full access to S3 using SSO.
-Ensure you login using MFA (this is the standard practice) and you will be able to access your test backet without any issue.
+To test the configuration using the CLI, you can first log in to the account having full access to S3 using SSO.
+Ensure you log in using MFA (this is the standard practice) and you will be able to access your test bucket without any issues.

 ```sh
 $ aws sso login --profile your-profile